"It is not enough to be busy...the question is what are we busy about?"

 - Henry David Thoreau

 How people spend their time reflects their values, priorities, and their constraints.
-My research examines why, despite good intentions, many people struggle to improve their well-being by assessing the psychological and structural barriers that prevent people from leading healthier, happier lives.
+My research explores why even well-intentioned individuals often struggle to improve their well-being, particularly in areas related to health, self-care, and everyday decision-making.

-By exploring how time use, financial decisions, and social perceptions shape well-being, I aim to provide actionable insights for marketers, employers, and policymakers working to promote wellness more effectively.
+By examining how time use, financial behaviors, and social perceptions influence well-being, I aim to generate actionable insights for marketers, healthcare organizations, and policymakers working to support healthier, more sustainable choices.

 You can find more information about my research below.